SPECIAL: Synopsis Assisted Secure Collaborative Analytics

 Leveraging DP synopses in SCA holds significant promise for achieving our desired objectives.
 However, this also introduces unique challenges.
 Below, we highlight the key challenges and summarize our non-trivial contributions to address them:

 {\em $\bullet$ C-1.
-How to select proper synopses?} Even a single relation can have numerous options for generating synopses, such as using different attributes or their combinations.
-However, improper selection can lead to large errors (e.g. using too many synopses or leverage high-dimensional attributes~\cite{zhang2021privsyn}), or reduced functionalities (e.g., using only simple attributes~\cite{zhang2023longshot}).
+How to select proper synopses?} Even for a single relation, one can find numerous attribute combinations for generating synopses.
+Improper selection can lead to large errors (e.g. using too many synopses or high-dimensional attributes~\cite{zhang2021privsyn}), or reduced functionalities (e.g., using only simple attributes~\cite{zhang2023longshot}).
 Hence, a key challenge is selecting a limited set of DP synopses to optimize the privacy budget for complex query processing.
 Our approach is informed by two observations: (i) secure joins are resource-intensive and need prioritized acceleration, and (ii) synopses for common filtering predicates are vital as they allow pre-built indexes on base relations for fast access.
 Consequently, we propose a focused strategy (\S~\ref{sec:prim}) that targets low-dimensional (1D and 2D) attributes frequently involved in joins and filters within a representative workload.

 {\em $\bullet$ C-2.
 How to enforce lossless processing?} Private synopses do not immediately implies lossless guarantees.
 Thus, a second challenge is designing practical approaches to achieve lossless results without violating privacy goals.
-To address this, we employ one-sided DP noise (either strictly positive or negative, \S~\ref{sec:prim}) for generating synopses and design novel primitives (\S~\ref{sec:primitive}) based on them to pessimistically estimate filter cardinalities and intervals of index structures.
-This enable us to efficiently discard unnecessary records during processing without breaking privacy and lossless guarantees.
-To ensure lossless processing of complex joins, we extend upon cutting-edge join upper bound techniques~\cite{hertzschuch2021simplicity} to privately estimate join compaction sizes using available synopses.
+To address this, we employ one-sided DP noise (either strictly positive or negative, \S~\ref{sec:prim}) in generating synopses, and design novel primitives (\S~\ref{sec:primitive}) based on them to pessimistically estimate filter cardinalities and intervals of index structures.
+To ensure lossless processing of complex joins, we extend upon cutting-edge join upper bound techniques~\cite{hertzschuch2021simplicity} to privately estimate lossless join sizes using DP synopses.
 To our knowledge, this is the first study to support private join upper bound estimation.